arumoy-shome/UWNerdist/CONTRIBUTING.md

 You are all done!
 You can fire up the rails console with `bin/rails console` or the server with `bin/rails server` to make sure everything is working.
-Read the [opening a pull request](#opening-a-pull-request) and [opening an issue](opening-an-issue) to learn how to get started with working on issues and feature requests.
+Read the [opening a pull request](#opening-a-pull-request) and [opening an issue](#opening-an-issue) sections to learn how to get started with working on issues and feature requests.

 ## Opening a pull request ##